Grant-In-Aid – Academic Faculty

 Payment Amounts for Undergraduate and Graduate Course Work

-Below is the current amount of aid to be paid for undergraduate and graduate course work at NSHE system institutions for the Summer 2014 semester.
+Below is the current amount of aid to be paid for undergraduate and graduate course work at NSHE system institutions for the Fall 2015 semester.

 |Institution||Undergraduate Course Work||Graduate Course Work|